<<Download>> Download Microsoft Word Course Outline Icon Word Version Download PDF Course Outline Icon PDF Version

 Target Audience

-Backend engineers building HTTP services in Rust — internal APIs, public APIs, BFFs in front of LLMs, and high-throughput services where GC pauses or runtime overhead are a problem.
+Backend engineers building HTTP services in Rust - internal APIs, public APIs, BFFs in front of LLMs, and high-throughput services where GC pauses or runtime overhead are a problem.
 Particularly relevant for teams looking for a memory-safe alternative to Go, Node, or Java services without sacrificing developer ergonomics.
+This course assumes the fundamentals from Rust Essentials.

 Description

-This course teaches engineers to build production-ready REST APIs in Rust on the 2024 edition (Rust 1.85 introduced the edition; 1.95+ recommended for the current toolchain) with Actix-web 4.
+This course teaches engineers to build production-ready REST APIs in Rust on the 2024 edition (Rust 1.85 introduced the edition; 1.96+ recommended for the current toolchain) with Actix-web 4.
 The course covers the full stack: routing and extractors, request handlers, middleware (logging, sessions, error handling), database access with sqlx and PostgreSQL, structured logging and tracing with tracing, testing strategies, containerization, and deployment.
-Throughout, students use AI coding assistants (Claude Code, Cursor, GitHub Copilot) the way senior Rust engineers actually use them in 2026 — letting Cargo, clippy, and the compiler be the source of truth while AI handles the routine boilerplate.
+Throughout, students use AI coding assistants (Claude Code, Cursor, GitHub Copilot) the way senior Rust engineers actually use them in 2026 - letting Cargo, clippy, and the compiler be the source of truth while AI handles the routine boilerplate.

 Learning Outcomes